 One of the telling signs of sleep deprivation is feeling drowsy during waking hours.
 Even if a task might be tedious, one should be able to stay alert if they are not sleep-deprived.
 Another sign that a person is getting little to no sleep is falling asleep minutes after hitting the pillow.
 Also, people with sleep deprivation may take “microsleeps” where they briefly nap during the day, which they may not even be aware that they are doing.
 Don’t let sleep issues linger.
 If you are waking up tired on a regular basis, it’s a good idea to speak with your healthcare provider.

 Any effort to ensure you get a good night’s sleep is a valuable investment in your overall wellbeing.
-At Dawn House, our holistic sleep system gives older adults, and people with changing needs, a great night’s sleep in a luxury-level bed with health monitoring sensors and innovative safety features for restful and restorative sleep.
+At Dawn House, our high-low adjustable bed and holistic sleep system gives older adults, and people with changing needs, a great night’s sleep in a luxury-level bed with health monitoring sensors and innovative safety features for restful and restorative sleep.

 Featured image credit: RonLach-pexels